jzohrab/lute/docs/installation.md

 The setup for this project is much the same as [LWT](https://github.com/HugoFara/lwt):

 * get an Apache server with PHP and MySQL _(note: setting up "load local infile" is not required)_
-* create a ".env.local" (and ".env.test.local" if you're running tests)
+* create an ".env.local" file (and ".env.test.local" if you're running tests)

 Unlike LWT, which just uses plain php files, Lute uses the [symfony](https://symfony.com/) framework, and so has more requirements: